cokeBeer/pyyso/README.md

 server.run()
 ```
 This will start a LDAP server listening `0.0.0.0:1389 `
-and will return a remote reference pointer to `http://127.0.0.1:8088/Evil.class`
+and will return a remote reference point to `http://127.0.0.1:8088/Evil.class`

 ### JRMP